mdreece/ChatGPT3-Blender_Addon/README.md

 Notes
- - The addon has been tested with Blender version 3.4.1 and 3.4.
+ - The addon has been tested with Blender version 3.4, 3.4.1 and 3.5.
- - This has only been tested on Windows 10 Enterprise
+ - This has only been tested on Windows 10 and 11 Professional/Enterprise.
  - The addon may be compatible with other versions of Blender, but this has not been tested.
  - The addon requires an active internet connection to use the GPT-3 API.
  - OpenAI Python Libraries REQUIRED